 Rogue Theatre website

-This Easter at Paradise Park their magnificent Golden Eagle ‘Talis’ is joining the ‘Eagles of Paradise’ flying display.
+This Easter at Paradise Park their is the Golden Egg Challenge.
 To celebrate all things golden you need to seek out the golden egg then claim your mini chocolate egg reward.
 If the kids need to burn off some energy off afterwards then visit the Jungle Barn, Paradise Park’s very own large indoor soft play area and cafe.

 Paradise Park website